gabriel-aplok/gabriel-aplok.github.io/_projects/project-walker.md

 ```
 - Scope, NVG and Crosshair bugged if you're riding on entities such as vehicles, etc.
-- Vehicles can't climb one block (idk why?).
 ```

-## Changelog for v1.8.6
+## Changelog for v1.8.7

 > You can access other previous changelogs [here]({{ page.slug }}/changes.html).

 ```
-- Fixed a big mistake of the duplicated interface to reduce lag.
-- Fixed running crosshair animation.
+- Added night hordes.
+- Added night vision effect back to nvg.
+- Added small stones and cobblestones block.
+- Added wastelands environment.
+- Added new humanoid walk and run animations.
+- Added 5 new house structures.
+- Added 1 new bandit tower structures.
+- Added 5 new bush environment.
+- Added new flash grenade.
+- Added new fragment grenade.
+- Added new smoke grenade.
+- Improved loots to be dropped only when killed by players to performance.
+- improved loots to drop random durability in melee and wearables.
+- Improved AK-74 and AK-12 shoot sfx.
+- Improved fog.
+- Updated NPCs spawn egg color.
 - Fixed some bugs in the reloading system.
+- Fixed SKS ammo bullet counter wrong value.
+- Fixed some translation issues.
+- Fixed FINALLY vehicles now can climb blocks.
+- Removed civil loot from infected and npcs.
+- Removed songs from the radio.
+- Removed full grass block textures.
-- Removed custom actionbar position.
+- Removed vanilla wandering trader spawn.
 ```

 If you plan to showcase this add-on, **ONLY use the links I provide here**.
 DON’T create your own links and/or claim this as your own creation.
 Thank you!
 Or I need to request a DMCA to take-down your content. :)

-This will **ONLY** work in Minecraft versions **1.20.70** or higher (DON'T USE BETA/PREVIEW EDITION)
+This will **ONLY** work in Minecraft version **1.20.80** or higher (DON'T USE BETA/PREVIEW EDITION)

 ## Downloads